Logo

 Sylvester Stallone is known for his recurring roles as Rocky Balboa, John Rambo, and Barney Ross.

-Sylvester Stallone wrote and starred in all of six Rocky films, while taking on the task of directing in four of the sequels.
+Sylvester Stallone wrote and starred in all of six Rocky films, while directing four of the sequels.

-Sylvester Stallone starred and co-wrote the five films of the Rambo franchise, and the fourth one he directed.
+Sylvester Stallone starred in and co-wrote the five films of the Rambo franchise, and directed the fourth one.

 John Travolta starred in Staying Alive, a sequel of Saturday Night Fever, which Sylvester Stallone wrote and directed.